kateleitch/drosophila_wind_assisted_dispersal/README.md

 # <i>Drosophila</i> wind-assisted dispersal

-This repository contains the software, processed data, and all behavioral simulations associated with the paper "The long distance flight behavior of <i>Drosophila</i> suggests a general model for wind-assisted dispersal in insects."
+This repository contains the software, processed data, and all behavioral simulations associated with the paper "The long distance flight behavior of <i>Drosophila</i> supports an agent-based model for wind-assisted dispersal in insects."
 For a pre-print, see: https://www.biorxiv.org/content/10.1101/2020.06.10.145169v1

 The original data (~ 0.5 TB) will be made available upon reasonable request upon formal publication.